Inpatient vs Outpatient Drug Rehab

 5. Access to Home Environment:

 • Outpatient care allows individuals to remain in their home environment, where they can practice the coping skills and strategies learned during therapy.
-Being able to apply these techniques in real-life situations helps individuals build resilience and prepare for long-term success.
+Applying these techniques in real-life situations helps individuals build resilience and prepare for long-term success.

 6. Continuity of Care: